 William Paris is an associate in the Commercial Litigation group and has experience across a range of domestic and cross-border disputes in different sectors that involve trusts and breaches of fiduciary duties, partnership issues, contracts, contentious insolvency, and claims involving misrepresentation, breach of confidence, contribution and professional negligence.

-Mr. Paris had also served as a judicial assistant at the Court of Appeal for the Rt Hon Lord Justice David Richards and at the High Court (Chancery Division) for Mr. Justice Hildyard.
+William had also served as a judicial assistant at the Court of Appeal for the Rt Honourable Lord Justice David Richards and at the High Court (Chancery Division) for Mr. Justice Hildyard.

-- LLM, Banking and Finance Law, Queen Mary University, Distinction
+- LL.M., Banking and Finance Law, Queen Mary University of London, Distinction

 - England and Wales